andf-crl/docs/_includes/v2.1/zone-configs/create-a-replication-zone-for-a-secondary-index.md

 This is an [enterprise-only](enterprise-licensing.html) feature.
 {{site.data.alerts.end}}

 The [secondary indexes](indexes.html) on a table will automatically use the replication zone for the table.
-However, with an enterprise license, you can add distinct replication zones for secondary indexes.
+However, with an [enterprise.license](cluster-settings.html#setting-enterprise-license), you can add distinct replication zones for secondary indexes.

 To control replication for a specific secondary index, use the `ALTER INDEX ...
 CONFIGURE ZONE` statement to define the values you want to change (other values will not be affected).